 About this trip

-Modern vehicles adapted to your group: kids seats, wheelchair-accessible, or big capacity for those who love the shopping.
+Professional drivers in modern vehicles adapted to your group: kids seats, wheelchair-accessible, or big capacity for your suitcase

 Only 120 € deposit to book

 Pay over time, interest free

 Barcelona is widely considered one of Europe’s most vibrant cities, bursting with unique energy and culture.
 Immerse into the magic and surrealist world of the Catalan genius Antony Gaudi while walking the Passeig de Gracia street

 Explore the enigmatic GOTHIC QUARTER in a walking tour at the historic center and Ramblas of Barcelona.
 You will be introduce you to the history, culture, art and Catalan traditions.
 Foodies will love see La Boquería food market.

 Free time Ads-Ons:

 Discover the bohemian Barcelona walking the popular quarter of El Born.
 Take your time to feel the city, have a coffee in a nice square or garden and pop in to the numerous art galleries and local designers shops.

 Private shuttle to the train station.
 Travel on board the fast speed train to Cordoba.
 A pleasant 4h 40 min journey to Andalusia in the south of Spain.
 Orientation tour in the evening.